CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Collect 30 Red Dye
 - **Rewards:**1 Fabric Boots, 3 Stone Keys, 1 Stempo
 - **Recommendations:** Definitely do this, but I wouldn't actively pursue it till you're done with the Three Points Crossing Main Quests.
 Red Dye tends to slowly accumulate as you play, and you'll get a better feel for the best sources as you work your way around the Desert.
 (Oh, and if you're wondering what Stone Keys are… they're Keys, what more do you need to know right now???)

+### Tambo Snacks - Balance

+- **Location:** Floating City of Balance
+- **Unlocked by:** Riza MQ6/Journey Upriver
+- **Type:** Battle
+- **Requirements:** Defeat 100 Caricaco
+- **Rewards:** 5 River Keys
+- **Recommendations:** Consider mixing this with River Landwalkers whenever you do it (that's 25 Caricaco overlap you're looking at), but also consider saving both of them for later on.
+These are the kind of long-term battle quests that are worth saving to go in the background while you're collecting five billion Spider Poison for another quest.

 ### Tears and Feathers - ShrineCar